Skip to main content

 Add an SMS reminder

 After discovery, add a text message to the timeline.
 The time string compiles relative to the event (for example, "15 minutes before" or "1 day before at 3:00pm").
-Merge tokens use bang-on-both-sides syntax, {{!token!}}:
+For merge tokens, match the name exactly as show-merge-fields returns it (for example {{!subscriber-firstName!}}):

 {